CHAPTER 39 - ON-SITE WASTEWATER CONTRACTORS AND INSPECTORS CERTIFICATION BOARD

 21 NCAC 39 .0404 ISSUANCE OF CERTIFICATES

-(a) After an examination grading, the applicant shall be informed in writing by the Board or its authorized representatives as to the results of his or her examination.
+(a) After an examination grading, the applicant shall be informed in writing by Board staff as to the results of his or her examination.
 The Board shall not respond to requests for exam results.

 (b) Upon successful completion of the examination and all requirements for certification the applicant shall be issued a certification card.

-(c) Questions by the applicant concerning the examination must be made in writing to the Board within six months of the notification date.
+(c) Questions by the applicant concerning the examination must be made in writing to the Board within six months of the date of notification of exam results.

-(d) An applicant who fails to pass an examination shall be entitled to and notified of the privilege to review his examination in the presence of one or more Board members or its authorized representative at a location approved by the Board.
+(d) An applicant who fails to pass an examination shall be entitled to and notified of the privilege to review his or her examination in the presence of one or more Board members or Board staff at a location approved by the Board.

-(e) Each certified on-site wastewater contractor, inspector, or evaluator shall be assigned a unique certification number.
-Certification numbers are not transferable and shall not be used by another onsite wastewater contractor, inspector, or evaluator.
+(e) Each certified on-site wastewater contractor, point-of-sale inspector, private compliance inspector, or evaluator shall be assigned a unique certification number.
+Certification numbers are not transferable and shall not be used by another onsite wastewater contractor, point-of-sale inspector, private compliance inspector, or evaluator.

-(f) Upon successful completion of the examination, each evaluator shall be issued a seal.
+(f) Upon certification by the Board, each evaluator shall be issued a seal by the Board.

 History Note: Authority G.S.
 90A-72; 90A-74; 90A-77; 130A-336.2;